Timoteohss/slide_button/example/README.md

-# swipe_button_example
+# slide_button_example

-Demonstrates how to use the swipe_button plugin.
+Demonstrates how to use the slide_button plugin.

 ## Getting Started